Joe-Collins-1986/travel-app/README.md

 # Responsive Review

    ## Am I Responsive? [*(link to responsive review website)*](https://ui.dev/amiresponsive?url=https://traval-app.herokuapp.com/)
-   The above provides a view of the login page however login required to view the site contents.
-This is detailed via screenshots below.
+   The above provides a view of the login page however login is required to view the site contents.
+These are detailed via screenshots below.

    <details>
       <summary style="font-weight:bold">Login</summary>